Dexatrim

 Dexatrim is an over-the-counter (OTC) dietary supplement meant to assist with weight loss.
 Dexatrim claims it "gives you the power to lose weight, curb binges, and keep you in control of your diet."
 Current Dexatrim products available are in capsule form and include Dexatrim Max Complex 7, Dexatrim Max Daytime Appetite Control, Dexatrim Natural Green Tea, and Dexatrim Natural Extra Energy.
 The major active ingredients found in current Dexatrim products include caffeine, green tea extract, Asian (Panax) ginseng root extract, and dehydroepiandrosterone (DHEA).

 Active Ingredients: Weight Loss Efficacy & Potential Side Effects

 Caffeine

 The caffeine content in the daily recommended dose of Dexatrim products ranges from 50–400 mg per day.
 There are a number of studies showing that caffeine has a short-term stimulatory effect on basal metabolic rate.
-However, in 1992, in a double-blind placebo controlled study, caffeine (at a dose of 200 mg daily) was found to be no more effective in promoting weight loss as compared to a placebo.
+However, in 1992, in a double-blind placebo controlled study, caffeine (at a dose of 200 mg daily) was found to be no more effective in promoting weight loss than a placebo.
 Potential side effects of caffeine may include insomnia, anxiety, gastrointestinal discomfort, diarrhea, headaches and abnormal heart beat.